 |Works all the time||Not as good in extreme off-road conditions|

 So, which one do I want?

-Ultimately, the system you choose largely depends on your driving needs and where you live.
+Ultimately, there’s no perfect answer for everyone—depending on where you live, 4WD may be right for you, but unnecessary for someone else.
 Four-wheel drive is your best bet if you plan on using your vehicle off-road and in difficult terrain on a regular basis.
 It’s normally found on SUVs and pickup trucks that boast the durability to match the ruggedness of a four-wheel-drive system.
 For most people, however, all-wheel drive makes more sense.